 The primary mission of the Office of Multicultural Student Affairs is to help prepare all Shepherd University students to live, learn, work and succeed in a diverse society.

 WHAT WE DO

 Due to the lack of records, it is unclear which tribes, how many people, when, where, and for how long they resided on the land we now know as West Virginia, the Native American presence evidently lingers in our wild and wonderful state.
 Indigenous names can be found throughout Appalachia (e.g. Kanawha River, Seneca Rocks, Wheeling, and more).
 According to maps of the mid-1600s, the Massawomeck primarily resided in what became West Virginia and in western Maryland.
-The Massawomeck were a highly mobile tribe who conducted extensive trade with other tribes and European settlers.
-The Delaware tribe, originally known as the Lenape (/ləˈnɑːpi/ or /ˈlɛnəpi/) or Lenni Lenape, also lived here but were forced out of the Eastern Panhandle by the late 1700s.
+The Massawomeck were a highly mobile tribe that conducted extensive trade with other tribes and European settlers.
+The Delaware tribe, originally known as the Lenape (/ləˈnɑːpi/ or /ˈlɛnəpi/) or Lenni Lenape also lived here but were forced out of the Eastern Panhandle by the late 1700s.